 In Finnish legislation, ‘dual-use item’ refers to products, technologies, services or other goods which, besides their normal civilian use, have military applications or can be used in the development of WMDs.

 The term also refers to products that may be used to increase military capability in general.

 A range of products can be dual-use items, but usually they are high-technology products, such as nuclear substances and special materials and equipment related to them, electronics, certain computer devices, data communications and data protection equipment, and sensors and lasers.

 Export of dual-use items

-National licensing authorities
+National competent authorities